ucipass/autosave/README.md

 All files are created in the autosave directory.

-Verify connectivity and SSH credentials to hosts defined in inventory file:
+Verify connectivity and credentials to hosts defined in inventory file:

     python3 autosave.py -c